Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model

-Initially we treat the dangling sites together with the chiral channels as the non-interacting bath to which the impurities are coupled.
-As typical of Kondo problems, the bath dependence of impurity quantities enters (to all orders in the Kondo-coupling $J$) only through the (retarded) Green function of the bath at the sites coupled to the impurities, i.e., the dangling sites, when these are decoupled from the impurities \footnote{One therefore has the freedom to replace the bath by any model which results in the same (retarded) Green function at the dangling sites.}:
+Initially we treat the dangling sites together with the chiral channels as the noninteracting bath to which the impurities are coupled.
+As typical of Kondo problems, the bath dependence of impurity quantities enters (to all orders in the Kondo coupling $J$) only through the (retarded) Green function of the bath at the sites coupled to the impurities, i.e., the dangling sites, when these are decoupled from the impurities:

 with $\mathbb{1}$ the $M{\times}M$ identity matrix, $\mathbf{h}{=}0$ the single-particle Hamiltonian acting on the dangling sites, and